auremoser/mozsci/log/worklog.md

 * [js conf medellin application](http://jsconf.co/#with-love)
 * [node conf ar application]()
 * tweet about community call
+* rsvp for def hacks() judging on sunday
+* made plans to meet with Stuart for Science Hack Day on Thursday
+* studying up for the MLN project call on Friday via KT

 * community call publicity - tweets
 * emailed speakers for thursday call